Ensono/amido.github.io/docs/workloads/azure/backend/java/architecture/dependency_parent_java.md

 To build the module locally:

 1. Clone this repo
-3.  run `./mvnw clean install` to install the module locally.
+2. Run `./mvnw clean install` to install the module locally.
-4. Add it as any other [dependency](#use-it-as-a-dependency)
+3. Add it as any other [dependency](#use-it-as-a-dependency)

 ### Creating an Archetype from this repository